I have a confession to make.

 I didn’t want to blog about it while I was doing it, because I really wanted to wait until it was over to think things through and share my thoughts.

 I know juice cleanses are a pretty hot topic right now with some people who think they are awesome and do wonderful things for the body and mind and others who think exactly the opposite.
+Juice cleanses have always interested me, and they still do.
+Such an interesting idea to reset and refresh your body, mind, and spirit.
 Juice cleanses interested me, and they still do.
-I wanted to know more about them and how they actually work in the body, and I had wanted to try one for quite some time so that I could develop more of an opinion on the topic from first hand experience.
+I wanted to know more about them and how they actually work in the body, and I had wanted to try one for quite some time so that I could develop more of an opinion on the topic from first-hand experience.

 I’ve read that completing a juice cleanse can:

 That all sounded great to me!
-So, when Urban Remedy reached out to me asking me to try a cleanse I was in!
+So, when Urban Remedy reached out to me asking me to try a cleanse I was all in ready to cleanse and refresh my body!!

 Urban Remedy was created on the principle that a healthy idea equals vibrant health.
 I feel like a couldn’t agree more with that statement!
 They use all organic ingredients, sourced directly from farms.
 You can read more about the Urban Remedy Story here!